- Career Advising

-Students wanting to major in Computer Science must meet College of Engineering change of major requirements.
+Students interested in adding any Computer Science major must meet College of Engineering change of major requirements.

 A student must have received credit for at least 30 hours to be classified as a sophomore, at least 60 hours to be classified as a junior, and at least 90 hours to be classified as a senior.
 These hours include any hours passed at Virginia Tech, Advanced Standing, Advanced Placement credit, Dual Enrollment, International Baccalaureate credit, and transfer credit.

-A notification from the Registrar's Office will be sent to your university e-mail account notifying you when your course request results are available on Hokie SPA.
-If for any reason you have a hold on your record, you will not be able to view these results.
+After Course Request, registration drop/add is available on Hokie SPA.
+If you have a hold on your record, you will not be able to submit course request or access drop/add on Hokie SPA until the hold is resolved.
 Please note that failure to pay fees on time will cause you to be dropped from all the courses for which you have registered.

 The CS Undergraduate Learning Center is located in 106 McBryde.
-In addition to a study lounge, GTAs and UTAs hold their office hours in the middle section of the center.
-The CS Advising Center is located in 114 McBryde.
-Ms. Bradford's, Mr. Farris's and Ms. Rupert's offices are in 114 McBryde, as is a display containing informational handouts.
+In addition to a study lounge, GTAs and UTAs hold their office hours in the ULC.

 You are encouraged to consider participating in the University Cooperative Education/Internship Program.
 This program allows students to gain practical, on-the-job work experience in their field.
 A co-op or internship will involve one or more semesters or summers of work during your academic career.
 Students must develop learning objectives prior to beginning a work assignment.

-According to Career Services, "The number of work periods and the semester in which the work occurs are determined by:
+According to Career and Professional Development, "The number of work periods and the semester in which the work occurs are determined by:

 - The student's academic requirements.